AnonCatalyst/InsightHub/README.md

 ## **Development Status**

-InsightHub is currently in the **discussion and planning phase**.
+InsightHub is currently in the **development phase**.
 While we have a clear vision of making this framework the definitive OSINT toolkit, the exact features and tools that will be included are still under consideration.
 The initial release will focus on providing a comprehensive set of built-in tools, with the ability to import additional tools expected in a subsequent update.

 ## **Join the Discussion**